pbrogan12/chem/Chapter-5.md

 ### Poisson Distribution as an Approximation to the Binomial Distribution
 ---

 The Poisson distribution is sometimes used to approximate the binomial distribution when n is large and p is small.
-One rule of the thumb is to use such an approximation when the following two requirements are both satified.
+One rule of the thumb is to use such an approximation when the following two requirements are both satisfied.

 **Requirements for Using the Poisson Distribution as an Approximation to the Binomial**